Why do most most of us business people shy away from using humor to communicate?

 Humor is usually directed at someone or something.
 To avoid offending someone, you can make yourself the target (self-deprecating humor) or focus on a shared enemy, like your company’s biggest competitor or a common problem experienced by everyone in your audience.

 H for Hostility

 Comedians can be harsh, angry and cruel.
-While I recommend business communicators don’t exactly follow suit, a touch of hostility can be effective when it’s innocuous and aimed at a common, shared experience.
-For example, the office copier that always jams in the middle of a big project, like the seventeen copies of a report you need for a meeting in 10 minutes.
+While I recommend business communicators don’t follow suit, a touch of hostility can be effective when it’s innocuous and aimed at a common, shared experience.
+For example, the copier that jams in the middle of #12 when you need fourteen copies of a report for a meeting in ten minutes.